John Rabone & Sons spirit levels set the standard in early 20th-century British toolmaking—durable, precise, and built to last.

 Table of Contents

 See More Still curious?
-Click here to see John Rabone Tape Measures.
+Click here to see John Rabone Tape Measures or here to see John Rabone and Sons Pocket Measure Rules.

 The Rabone No. 1625 was a canoe-shaped combination plumb and level, produced in rosewood and fitted with both a horizontal level tube and a vertical plumb vial.
 It featured a solid brass top plate and a tipped bottom edge, designed for improved accuracy in vertical alignment.
 These tools were produced in sizes ranging from 6 to 12 inches and were commonly used by cabinetmakers, joiners, and site carpenters in the early 20th century.
 A variant, No. 1626, was made from walnut.